ggoutaudier/code4fun/README.md

 First, install the latest version of VirtualBox: https://www.virtualbox.org/wiki/Downloads

-Then download the Ubuntu_Server_18_04.ova virtual appliance locally and import it in VirtualBox (go to File => Import Appliance...).
+We will provide you a VM in hte during the workshop.
+You will need to import it in VirtualBox (go to File => Import Appliance...).
-Make sure that the VM starts properly and that you can connect to the console of the SSH prompt.
 User is "code4fun", and password is "code4fun".